KadlagV-05/AWS-ECS-Hands-ON/README.md

 <img width="1792" alt="7" src="https://github.com/user-attachments/assets/ba58404c-643d-4ed7-9f03-262696c45c97">

 10.Now we have to select image for our container , I have selected inderharrysingh/netflix image , this is being host on the docker hub .
-You can select any image on the docker or even on the ecr , and as this is a public image , we don’t need to provide any credentials .
+You can select any image on the docker or even on the ECR ,as this is a public image ,we don’t need to provide any credentials.
 We have selected the same RAM and CPU specification as we did in case of task. <br>

 <img width="1792" alt="8" src="https://github.com/user-attachments/assets/f813cd2d-f753-4779-bf9b-89ed520c96aa">